NANDbrew/AllSailsAllShipyards/README.md

 ## Installation

-Install Unity Mod Manager according to that program's instructions.
-Unzip the AllSailsAllShipyards.zip file in the "Mods" folder created by UMM in your Sailwind install directory.
-The filepath for the .dll and .json should be "...\Sailwind\Mods\AllSailsAllShipyards\[files]".
+Install BepInEx according to that program's instructions.
+Unzip the AllSailsAllShipyards.zip file in the "plugins" folder created by BepInEx in your Sailwind install directory.
+The filepath for the .dll should be "...\Sailwind\BepInEx\plugins\AllSailsAllShipyards\[files]".

 ## Roadmap